-The budget policy requires that operational expenditure be capped at 30% of revenue which translates to R668.6 million for 2024/25 financial year.
-The budget for operational expenditure translates to 33.2% of revenue, including costs relating to the RFP for the 4th National Lottery License Operator.
-The budget for operational costs excluding RFP is 30.4% of revenue, this translates to R9 million over the 30% cap.
+The budget policy requires that operational expenditure be capped at 30% of revenue which translates to R688.89 million for 2024/25 financial year.
+The budget for operational expenditure translates to 34.1% of revenue, including costs relating to the RFP for the 4th National Lottery License Operator.
+The total expenditure excluding RFP costs amounts to 29.9% of revenue totalling R686 million.

-2024/25 Financial year budget
+2024/25 Financial year revised budget